-I live well under my means of accommodation that’s cheaper than what I can afford, I’m thrifty with my shopping and spend little on new clothes, and I rely on public transportation.
+I live well under my means in accommodation that’s cheaper than what I can afford, I’m thrifty with my shopping, spend little on new clothes, and I rely on public transportation.
 I don’t have a car payment or a house payment and I cook at home as often as my sanity will let me – I do love a good meal out and a tasty cocktail every now and again 😉

 My loan payments are always in the back of my mind when budgeting my plans because financial responsibly is so important to me.
 I only travel to new places after I’ve saved up enough money to do so.

 I never ever let myself go into more debt from my travels.
 That’s such a terrible idea and would only hurt me in the future.